mate-academy/py-bomberman-two/README.md

 directions: left, right, up, down.
 Fire is usual `Sprite` with size same to the bomb.
 Fire cannot spread over the wall.
-You can generate a testing sprite with size and position of a next fire and check if it collides the wall, if it does you stop the spreading, if it doesn't you continue spread the fire.
+You can generate a testing sprite with size and position of a next fire and check if it collides the wall, if it does - the fire stops to spread, if it doesn't fire continues to spread.
 Fire exists for a small amount of time.
 3. Enemies should be generated out of bounds within one second.
 Add an event for this.
 Enemies should charge the player.